sethpeterson/examples/apps/bookinfo/README.md

 that we expect to pass: each service in the call chain should return `HTTP 200 OK` and the productpage should respond in 7 seconds.

-* Edit the IP address of the `log_server` field in the file `apps/bookinfo/checklist.json` to point to the IP address where the controller is running (192.168.33.33 or localhost or your docker machine IP).

-* Run the recipe using the following command from the main examples folder:
+Run the recipe using the following command from the main examples folder:

 ```bash
 a8ctl recipe-run --topology apps/bookinfo/topology.json --scenarios apps/bookinfo/gremlins.json --checks apps/bookinfo/checklist.json --header 'Cookie' --pattern='user=jason'